History of Dutch orthography: The spelling reform of 1996 (The Netherlands and Flanders)

 There was still dissatisfaction after 1954.
 Uncertainty arose about many words which had alternative spellings: one version was the preferred spelling (e.g. actie (action)), the other was the permissible or progressive spelling (e.g. aktie).
 The Dutch generally used the former, the Belgians the latter.
 Another problem was the speed at which Dutch was developing new vocabulary for which the 1954 dictionary was of no help for spelling definition.

-In 1980, a treaty between Belgium and the Netherlands was made which led to the establishment of the Nederlandse Taalunie.
-Article 4(b) of the treaty gives the Nederlandse Taalunie the mandate to decide on matters concerning official spelling.
+In 1980, Belgium and the Netherlands concluded a treaty establishing the Dutch Language Union (Nederlandse Taalunie).
+Article 4(b) of the treaty gives the Taalunie the mandate to decide on matters concerning official spelling.

-In 1994, after much discussion, new spelling rules were decided on.
-In 1995, the new Groene Boekje was published; the alternative “progressive” spellings were abolished (it was now actie) and there were new rules about the n linking the compounds of words (pannekoek (pancake) became pannenkoek and bessesap (currant juice) became bessensap).
+In 1994, after much discussion, new spelling rules were agreed upon.
+In 1995, the new Green Booklet was published; the alternative “progressive” spellings were abolished (it was now actie) and there were new rules about the n linking the compounds of words (pannekoek (pancake) became pannenkoek and bessesap (currant juice) became bessensap).
 The acute accent was made the only stress mark to be used on the vowel of stressed syllables, on the first two letters of vowels spelled with more than two letters, instead of the acute accent being used on long vowels and the grave accent being used on short vowels, for example de énige échte instead of the previous de énige èchte.
-Previously the stress mark could be placed on single letters, on the first letter of digraphs composed of two different letters, or on the two double letters for long vowels.
+Previously, the stress mark could be placed on single letters, on the first letter of digraphs composed of two different letters, or on the two double letters for long vowels.

 The new spelling was officially adopted in the Netherlands by the Spelling Decree of 19 June 1996 (which came into force on 1 August 1996); the decree of 31 October 1953 was repealed.
 In Belgium, it was adopted on 30 May 1996 and came into effect on 1 September 1996.